Some of you may be a little scared, okay terrified of giving birth.

 I met my friend Moira when her son was around two-years-old.

 She lived in the house across the street from the place I had just rented and she was pregnant with her second child.

-When she got to be around 37 weeks pregnant she asked me if I wouldn’t mind being on call to run over to the house and watch her son before her mother could get there if she went into labour.
-I was honoured that she actually trusted me with her child and told her that it was doubtful that I would be needed in that much of a hurry.
-After all, women can be in labour for days.
+When she got to be around 37 weeks pregnant she asked me if I wouldn’t mind being on call to run over to the house and watch her son before her mother could get there if she went into labor.
+I was honored that she actually trusted me with her child and told her that it was doubtful that I would be needed in that much of a hurry.
+After all, women can be in labor for days.

 “Uh, well not me” Moira said.
 So I asked how long it took for her son to get here.
 “44 minutes” she replied.
 “You mean 44 minutes after you started pushing?”
 I tried to correct her.
 “No, 44 minutes from the time I thought something may be happening until he was here.”

-Just to humour her I said I would be poised by my phone in case she needed to run across the street to watch the munchkin.
-She thanked me and warned me that she went into “labour” at 38 weeks last time so it could be anytime.
+Just to humor her I said I would be poised by my phone in case she needed to run across the street to watch the munchkin.
+She thanked me and warned me that she went into “labor” at 38 weeks last time so it could be anytime.
 I nodded and promptly forgot about it.

 The next week rolls around and I’m coming home from a hangover breakfast and Moira’s husband greets me on the street with a sunny, “Where the heck were you last night?”.
 I told him I was at a basketball game, “Why?”.
 “Because we have another little boy!” he happily told me.
 “Moira had him in 22 minutes.
 We just made it to the hospital.”

 Holy shit.
 She’s not crazy.
 She’s a freak.
 A lucky, lucky freak.